 One of our five core values at Osedea is “Simply put, we care”.
 This is true in our work.
 It also applies to the community we live in.
-We’re already committed to encouraging teenagers in our neighbourhood to stay in school by inviting them to attend our Design and Programming School (check out our blog post on this topic here).
+We’re already committed to encouraging teenagers in our neighbourhood to stay in school by inviting them to attend our Design and Programming School.
 Still, we felt like we could do more.

 We love the Open Source philosophy.
 Our team has contributed to many Open Source projects over the years.
 One day we heard that a fellow software development company called Formidable was taking an interesting approach.
 They decided to pay their team to do Open Source in their free time.
 This woke up our innovative spirit.
 We thought it would be cool to take a page out of their book.